 you will find a way out.

-There are shortcuts that aren’t short,
+Some shortcuts aren’t short,

 detours that take you where you don’t want to go,